 Although the Greater Pittsburgh Community Food Bank serves a local population, it enjoys the reputation as one of the most progressive and well-run food distribution organizations in the country.
-Members of the evolveEA team had the privilege of assisting the food bank in the design and construction of one of the first 10 LEED certified buildings in the US ten years ago.
-Recently, evolveEA was proud to be working again with them on a strategic plan and design to evaluate their operational requirements and update the facility to meet their changing needs.
-We helped the Food Bank think strategically about how sustainability could influence their supply chain and facilities to improve their core service of food delivery.
+Members of the evolveEA team had the privilege of assisting the food bank in the design and construction of one of the first 10 LEED certified buildings in the US back in 1999.
+The original brownfield site was a former steel mill, and the project was one of the first in the country to be recognized by the AIA Committee On The Environment as a COTE Top Ten green building.

+Having maintained a relationship with the Food Bank over two decades, evolveEA has been engaged a number of times to help the organization plan and renovate parts of its massive facility to meet their changing needs.
+We’ve helped the Food Bank think strategically about how sustainability could influence their supply chain and facilities to improve their core service of food delivery.
 One of the first projects, the End Hunger Now offices, was an investment in corporate culture that streamlined and improved the warehouse, expanded their office area, and did so without an additional building.

-Beginning with the question, “What would you change to deliver more food to more people?” we helped the Food Bank find operational and facilities solutions that went beyond an initial expectation of expansion.
-Through analysis of material logistics, equipment upgrades, space utilization cycles we helped them identify past patterns and anticipate future trends.
+evolveEA’s strategic planning process in 2010 benchmarked the Food Bank’s operational requirements, established a vision for growth, and set priorities with a process for implementation.
+Beginning with the question, “What would you change to deliver more food to more people?”, we helped the Food Bank find operational and facilities solutions that went beyond an initial expectation of expansion.
+Through analysis of material logistics, equipment upgrades, and space utilization cycles we helped them identify past patterns and anticipate future trends.